astrovariable/Ku-Band-Radio-Detector/README.md

 Performance is measured rather than assumed.
 Hot/cold comparison between ground and zenith sky gives a system temperature of roughly 80–95 K. The Sun raises the received power by 3.33 dB above the cold-sky baseline, against a baseline scatter of 0.2 counts — a detection at better than eighty times the noise.
 A geostationary satellite gives 6.45 dB.
 The instrument has also recorded aircraft passing roughly 15° from the pointing axis, detected through antenna sidelobes and confirmed independently against flight-tracking data.

+UPDATE: An alt-az mount fabrication for the dish is in progress.